shawntabrizi/shawntabrizi.github.io/_posts/2020-01-12-porting-web3-js-to-polkadot-js.md

 ##### In this post, I will go over the changes I needed to make in order to port a Web3.js based Ethereum web app I had [previously blogged about]({% post_url 2018-03-11-graphing-eth-balance-history-of-an-ethereum-address-using-parallel-asynchronous-requests-in-web3-js %}) to use Polkadot.js and Substrate.

-Almost 2 years ago, I was still on my journey learning about Ethereum when I built a simple web application using Web3.js.
+Almost 2 years ago, I was still on my journey learning about Ethereum, when I built a simple web application using Web3.js.
 At the time, there was a spawn of viral "ponzi scheme" smart contracts, and I wanted to see how these dApps grew and eventually crashed over time.

-Check out my previous blog post about [Graphing ETH Balance History of an Ethereum Address using Parallel Asynchronous Requests in Web3.js]({% post_url 2018-03-11-graphing-eth-balance-history-of-an-ethereum-address-using-parallel-asynchronous-requests-in-web3-js %}).
+Check out my previous blog post about [Graphing ETH Balance History of an Ethereum Address using Parallel Asynchronous Requests in Web3.js]({% post_url 2018-03-11-graphing-eth-balance-history-of-an-ethereum-address-using-parallel-asynchronous-requests-in-web3-js %}) to learn more.

-For the last year, I have been on the journey of learning Substrate/Polkadot.
-We are actually
+Since the launch of [Kusama](https://kusama.network/), there has been a lot more activity around actually _using_ Substrate, specifically among the validator/nominator community.
+I wanted to take a look at the my nomination rewards over time, and to do that, I basically needed to rebuild this same application, but using Polkadot.js...

+Here is **that** journey.

 ## Creating a Polkadot.js Bundle